grocy/docs/tutorials/food.md

 ### Scan mode

 On top of the screen you can select **Scan mode off** or **Scan mode on**.
-The intention is to make it fast to consume item with a scanner.
+The intention is to make it fast to consume an item with a scanner.

 When you purchase with scan mode it will consume one of the stock quantity unit.

 ## Shopping list

 Shopping list, is what it sounds like, a Grocy connected shopping list.
-When starting a new instal you automatically have one shopping list called shopping list but you can create more if you wish.
+When starting a new install, you automatically have one shopping list called shopping list, but you can create more if you wish.

 - **Add item:** Adds items to the shopping list by name or barcode.
 - **Clear list:** Clears the shopping list.
 - **Add products that are below defined min stock:** Add all items that you are missing to the shopping list.
-- **Add all list items to stock:** Takes you too the purchase window with the items in the shopping list pre-filled.
+- **Add all list items to stock:** Takes you to the purchase window with the items in the shopping list pre-filled.

 <img src="https://github.com/grocy/docs/blob/4da24a279402d8ef01151d3e7f32c8712d0eb0d1/images/shoppinglist.png" width="70%"></img>